GrannyYetta/unitConverter/README.md

 ## Overview

 The Unit Converter repository provides a simple and efficient tool to convert between various units of measurement.
 It is designed to help users perform quick and accurate conversions for everyday use or specialized tasks.
+This project is part of the Solo Project section of the Basic JavaScript on Scrimba.

 ## Features

- Multiple Unit Categories: Convert units across different categories, such as length, weight, temperature, and volume.
+ Multiple Unit Categories: Convert units across different categories, such as length, weight, and volume.

  Real-Time Conversion: Input a value and instantly see the converted result.